joelcancela/S5_PEP_ARMv7/doc/instructions.md

 * Load register - LDR(immediate)

 Type D (1 instruction)
-* Conditional branch (condition NE) - B
+* Conditional branch - B

 #### Notes
-* For the conditional branch, we chose to implement the NE flag by default.
+* For the conditional branch, we chose to implement the EQ flag by default.